Carpal tunnel release surgery

 • you have severe symptoms (which may include significant weakness and continuous numbness)

 Your GP may refer you to a hand specialist or local musculoskeletal service for tests and treatment.
 The specialist will be able to tell you if surgery may be an option for you and the risks and benefits involved.
-They can help you to decide whether or not surgery is right for you.
-Be sure to ask your doctor any questions you have.
-If you’re happy to go ahead, you’ll be asked to sign a consent form, so it’s important that you feel informed.
+Ask your doctor if you have any questions.
+If you’re happy to go ahead, you’ll be asked to sign a consent form, so it’s important that you understand what will happen during and after the operation.

 Carpal tunnel release surgery is usually done under local anaesthesia.
 This means you’ll be awake for the operation, but the area being operated on will feel numb.
 You must remove any jewellery from your hand or fingers before surgery.
-It is your responsibility to remove a tight ring before you come to the hospital.
+It is your responsibility to remove any rings on your fingers before you come to the hospital.

 Your doctor will let you know if there’s anything else you need to do to prepare before your operation.
-If you’re taking any anticoagulant (blood thinning) medicines, you may be asked to stop taking these for a few days beforehand.
+If you’re taking any blood thinning (anticoagulant) medicines, you may be asked to stop taking these for a few days beforehand, but not always.
 Only stop taking medicines if you’re told to by your doctor – it’s important to follow their advice.

-A member of the theatre staff will check you’re in a comfortable position.
-You usually lie on your back for carpal tunnel release surgery, but you may prefer to sit up instead.
-Your arm is stretched out on a special operating board by your side.
+You usually lie on your back for carpal tunnel release surgery, but you may prefer to sit up on pillows instead.
+Your arm will be stretched out on an operating board by your side.

-Carpal tunnel release surgery can be performed in two ways: open surgery and endoscopic (keyhole) surgery.
+Carpal tunnel release surgery can be performed in two ways: open surgery or keyhole (endoscopic) surgery.

-• In open surgery, your surgeon makes a cut near the bottom of your palm.
-They’ll use a special knife to divide your carpal ligament.
+• In open surgery, your surgeon will make a cut near the bottom of your palm.
+They’ll use a blade to divide your carpal ligament.
 This will widen the carpal tunnel and ease pressure on your median nerve.
-The cut in your skin is closed with stitches.
-A bandage is put around your hand.
+Your surgeon will close the cut in your skin with stitches, and put a bandage around your hand.

-• In keyhole surgery, your doctor makes one or two small cuts (portals) in your skin near to your carpal tunnel.
-They then put in a tiny camera to see inside your hand and wrist.
+• In keyhole surgery, your doctor will make one small cut (portal) in your skin near to your carpal tunnel.
+They’ll then put in a tiny camera to see inside your hand and wrist.
 They’ll also put in other tiny instruments to perform the surgery and cut your carpal ligament.
-This avoids placing a surgical scar on the palm of your hand.

-Your surgeon will discuss in advance whether you will be having open surgery or keyhole surgery.
-Surgeons who perform keyhole surgery need appropriate training and experience, as well as special equipment.
+Your surgeon will discuss in advance whether you’ll have open surgery or keyhole surgery.
+Surgeons who perform keyhole surgery need appropriate training and experience, as well as specialised equipment.

 After having a local anaesthetic, it may take several hours before the feeling comes back into your wrist and hand.
 Take special care not to bump or knock your hand and be extra careful around anything hot such as kettles or radiators.
 You may feel tingling in your hand as the anaesthetic wears off and the feeling in your wrist and hand comes back.